 Preparing for Renewals

-In less than a month, the annual renewal period opens.
+In less than two weeks, the annual renewal period opens.
 Taking steps now ensures you are ready to renew in November.
 This is important because statistics show that renewal requests submitted in November have the highest chance of approval prior to the end of the year.

-Here are some important changes for this year’s renewal:
+Here are items of note for this year’s renewal:

-- A temporary fee waiver will reduce the MLO renewal fee from $155 to $75.
+- A temporary fee reduction will reduce the MLO renewal fee from $155 to $75

-Below are steps to complete now so you are ready to renew in November:
+Below are steps to complete now so you are ready to renew:

 - Ensure all Mortgage Call Report (MCR) filings are current and if you are able to, file your Q3 report now.
 Standard MCR filers must also be current on the annual Financial Conditions.

 - Review company and branch records for accuracy as the renewal attestation is a legal certification as to record accuracy.

 - Finish the Designed Broker’s continuing education, which is 9 hours of NMLS, approved education, including 1 hour in Washington law – Mortgage Broker Licensees Only.